rrovetto/Orbital-Space-Ontology-Project/README.md

 No warranty.
 Presented "AS IS".
 Author and copyright holder is not liable.
 All content, work and products are subject to revision.
 No claims to completeness.

 ## Copyright
 © 2011-2021, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.
-Citation required.
+Citation/attribution required.